icerpc/icerpc-csharp/examples/HelloSecure/README.md

-HelloSecure is an example application showing how to make an asynchronous invocation and wait for the reply using a secured TLS connection.
+HelloSecure is an example application showing how to make an asynchronous invocation and wait for the reply using a secure TLS connection.

-For build instructions checks the top-level [README.md](../../README.md).
+For build instructions check the top-level [README.md](../../README.md).

 First start the Server program: